CoderDojoTC/bipes/docs/pico/basics/button.md

 # Button

-In this lesson we will hook a single momentary push button up to our Raspberry Pi Nano.
+In this lesson we will hook a single momentary push button up to our Raspberry Pi Pico.
 We will use it to toggle the built-in LED.
 We will start out with simply polling the button 10 times a second to check it's state.
 Then we will show how to use an interrupt handler function to monitor events from the button.

 ![Momentary Button Press](../../img/pico/button-press.gif)

 In the example above, we are connecting the button on the left to the lower-left corner pin of the Raspberry Pi Pico.
-This is GPIO Pin 15 and is in row number 20 of our [breadboard](#02_breadboard).
+This is GPIO Pin 15 and is in row number 20 of our breadboard.

 ## Momentary Switch Buttons